 A game reserve is just a game reserve, right?
 Actually, each reserve has its own special character, landscape and wildlife.
-Whether private or government-owned, game reserves are vital in sustaining the natural bounty of flora and fauna in a country.
+Whether private or government-owned, Botswana game reserves are vital in sustaining the natural bounty of flora and fauna in a country.

-Moremi Game Reserve
+1. Moremi Game Reserve

 In addition to the Big Five, Moremi is also home to one of the last African wild dog refuges on the continent.
-The severely endangered black rhino, red lechwe, as well as numerous elephants and hippos can be found throughout the park.
+The severely endangered black rhino, red lechwe, as well as numerous elephants and hippos, can be found throughout the park.

-Chobe National Park
+2. Chobe National Park

 Each year, thousands of elephants make their way from Hwange National Park in Zimbabwe to the Chobe National Park, making this an amazing spectacle.
-In addition to wild dogs, cheetah, white rhino and leopard, this park can also claim smaller creatures like the African bush baby, wild cat and the honey badger as its own.
+In addition to wild dogs, cheetahs, white rhinos and leopards, this park can also claim smaller creatures like the African bush baby, wild cat and honey badger as its own.

-Central Kalahari Game Reserve
+3. Central Kalahari Game Reserve

-This remote destination is incredibly large, and is the second largest in the world.
-Comprising of dunes, sparse deserts, ancient salt pans and fossilised river valleys, the Central Kalahari Game Reserve never fails to astound visitors with its vast landscape and adaptability of local wildlife.
+This remote destination is incredibly large and is the second-largest in the world.
+Comprising of dunes, sparse deserts, ancient salt pans and fossilised river valleys, the Central Kalahari Game Reserve never fails to astound visitors with its vast landscape and the adaptability of local wildlife.

-Due to its remote location and immense land size, it is recommended that you explore this game reserve in a group tour when on safari to get the most out of this magical place.
+Due to its remote location and immense land size, it is recommended that you explore this game reserve on a small group safari in order to get the most out of this magical place.

-Savuti National Park
+4. Savuti National Park

-Now it is a dry wilderness, characterised by sandy veld, savannah and mopane bushes interspersed with acacia shrubland despite the proximity of the Linyanti wetlands and Okavango Delta to the west Not many people are familiar with Savuti and for this reason a visit here makes one feel like they have the land to themselves.
+Now it is a dry wilderness, characterised by sandy veld, savannah and mopane bushes interspersed with acacia shrubland despite the proximity of the Linyanti wetlands and Okavango Delta to the west.
+Not many people are familiar with Savuti and for this reason, a visit here makes one feel like they have the land to themselves.

 Savuti National Park is the centre for Africa’s ferocious lion.
 Strategically placed artificial water holes and hides encourage wildlife and birds to congregate in unique spaces, making game viewing guaranteed in Savuti.